FluxKraken/Kraken-Templates/README.md

 Prompt actions that declare `vars` open a TOML editor so you can enter related values in one place; nested tables become dotted variables such as `$(postgres.user)` that can be reused across subsequent actions.

 When the template action sees a `context` table it preloads those values in the editor so you can review or extend them before rendering.
-Any string value that matches a previously prompted variable is resolved automatically, and you can also embed `$(var)` anywhere in the string to interpolate values inline.
+Inline context tables can span multiple lines for readability, and any string value that matches a previously prompted variable is resolved automatically—you can also embed `$(var)` anywhere in the string to interpolate values inline.
 Save this recipe with `kt recipe add db-env` and run it via `kt recipe render db-env` to generate the `.env` file end-to-end; create a separate `post-setup` recipe if you want the gated nested step to run.
 Stored gates behave like any other variable (`$(create_git)` will substitute `true`/`false`), and recipes skip `check_gate` actions automatically when the referenced gate was answered with `n`.

 Templates that contain no variables can be rendered in bulk without prompting: